 Travel Directions to Bangor

 Our interactive location map (provided by Google map ) provides you with directions to Bangor.
-Postcode LL57 2UW will get you to the centre of Bangor, near to the Deiniol Building (building 47 on our map)
+Postcode LL57 2DG will bring you to the Main University Building, whereas LL57 2UW takes you to the centre of Bangor, close to the Deiniol Building (building 47 on our map)

 By train or bus